ecrucru/anticrux/README.md

 - **AntiCrux.options.board.assistance**

-The option allows the next moves to be anticipated for informational purposes.
+The option allows the discovery of the expected next moves.
+Because of the complexity of the rules, the output is for informational purposes only.

 - **AntiCrux.options.board.assistanceDepth**